Climate target

-A climate target, climate goal or climate pledge is a measurable commitment for climate policy and energy policy with the aim of limiting the climate change.
+A climate target, climate goal or climate pledge is a measurable long-term commitment for climate policy and energy policy with the aim of limiting the climate change.
 Researchers within, among others, the UN climate panel have identified probable consequences of global warming for people and nature at different levels of warming.
 Based on this, politicians in a large number of countries have agreed on temperature targets for warming, which is the basis for scientifically calculated carbon budgets and ways to achieve these targets.
 This in turn forms the basis for politically decided global and national emission targets for greenhouse gases, targets for fossil-free energy production and efficient energy use, and for the extent of planned measures for climate change mitigation and adaptation.

-Many climate targets are implemented in national climate legislation.
+At least 164 countries have implemented climate targets in their national climate legislation.

+Global climate targets

+Global climate targets are goals that a large number of countries have agreed upon, including at United Nations Climate Change conferences (COP).
+Targets often referred to are: